subhacom/argos/doc/user.rst

 You can also choose ``Show popup message for left/right mismatch`` in the ``Diff settings`` menu.
-In this case whenever the trackids on the left frame are different from those on the right frame, the video will be paused with a popup message.
+In this case whenever the trackids on the previous frame are different from those on the current frame, the video will be paused with a popup message.

 If you want to just watch the video without interruption, select ``No